As an Amazon Associates we earn from qualifying purchases. For more information check our Affiliate disclaimer page.

 This feature enhances your balance and control.
 If you’re an absolute beginner, you should get a pair of skates with stability cuff support.

-- Laces: You might know about laces earlier.
-Cause we all tie laces for shoes in daily life.
-In hockey skates, lace has the same as regular shoes.
+• Laces: You might know about laces earlier.
+Because we all tie laces for shoes in daily life.
+In hockey skates, the lace is the same as in regular shoes.

 Experts suggest trying different lacing styles to get more lace.